technocake/SigmaPrototype/DOCS/sigma-api/getmap.md

-## POST /getmap
+## GET /getmaps

 ## Description
-Returns a knowledgemap identified by it's mapid.
+Returns a dictionary of all the knowledgemap associated with a user.

 ***